-A while ago I posted “You may not be the ‘A’ player you think you are” describing what makes up a top performer.
-Charlie Thomas, CEO of Razorsight and author of “Entrepreneur: A CEO’s Lessons in American Capitalism“, commented about the importance of hiring – specifically of hiring people that are better than yourself.
+A while ago I posted “You may not be the ‘A’ player you think you are,” describing what makes up a top performer.
+Charlie Thomas, CEO of Razorsight and author of “Entrepreneur: A CEO’s Lessons in American Capitalism,” commented about the importance of hiring – specifically of hiring people that are better than yourself.
 I couldn’t agree more – ‘A’ players make themselves better by surrounding themselves with people who are better, smarter, and more experienced than themselves.
-So what is the secret to identifying and hiring this type of teamate?
+So what is the secret to identifying and hiring this type of teammate?
 For me, it’s not the typical recruiting process.

-- Humble confidence – getting your head straight is half the battle.
+- Humble confidence.
+Getting your head straight is half the battle.
 The more senior your role, the more likely it is that you will need to hire someone more qualified than yourself for the role you’re trying to fill (leaders/managers tend to be generalists).
-My head of sales is a much better salesman than myself.
-My head of finance has more financial expertise than I could ever dream of.
-To hire the right people for these positions I needed the humility to hire someone that could run circles around myself, but the confidence to gauge everything from their competence to culture fit prior to hiring and the courage to lead a team of very strong performers thereafter.
+Our head of sales is a much better salesman than myself.
+Our head of finance has more financial expertise than I could ever dream of.
+To hire the right people for these positions, I needed the humility to hire someone that could run circles around me, but the confidence to gauge everything from their competence to culture fit prior to hiring and the courage to lead a team of very strong performers thereafter.

-- Get to know the person (in different ways) – a simple interview stinks for making hiring decisions.
+- Get to know the person (in different ways).
+A simple interview stinks for making hiring decisions.
 How can you judge character, competence, passion, and so much more in a conversation?
 Be creative and find different ways to get to know your candidate and see them in action.
 Meet candidates for lunch and watch how they interact with the waiter and any acquaintances you happen to run into.
 Have the candidate roll up his/her sleeves and work with your team on a strategic initiative.
 Give your candidates critical feedback and see how they respond.
 Find ways to see your candidates in multiple environments, working with people and interacting as they would once they are on the job.
-Remember, you’re not looking for someone you can have a 45 minute conversation with you.
+Remember, you’re not looking for someone that can have an engaging 45-minute conversation with you.
 You are looking for someone that your entire team will respect and be thrilled to work with.

-- Don’t compromise – go back and reread “You may not be the ‘A’ player you think you are“.
+- Don’t compromise.
+Go back and reread “You may not be the ‘A’ player you think you are.”
 Refuse to compromise on these traits.
 Don’t make the mistake of settling for someone just because they are the best you’ve found so far and you have to fill the slot.
-The right person is much more important than hiring someone quickly.
+Hiring the right person is much more important than hiring someone quickly.